Max-FM/maxfm_talon_old/README.md

 # maxfm_talon
-A repository of customized talent commands
+A repository of custom Talon commands